Magic Leap 1€2.499,- excl. VAT

 Product information Magic Leap 1

-The Magic Leap 1 has the following advantages:
+The advantages of the Magic Leap 1

 First, the Magic Leap 1 supports “Spatial Mapping”, which means the device is able to create a 3D map of the environment and recognize objects and surfaces in the real world.
 This allows the device to understand and interact with the environment and is ideal for the development of lifelike trainings, simulations and the visualization of 3D overlays to real life situations.